oeminaga/cmdx_report/README.md

 # cMDX Pathology Report Viewer
-This reviewer is part of an automation pipeline for report generation of radical prostatectomy specimens. </br>
+This reviewer is part of an automation pipeline that generates a summary report for radical prostatectomy specimens with prostate cancer. </br>

 Clone or download and then run the executable file.
 If you want to download, please download "cMDX_Reviewer.zip" and then unzip it.
 Requires Windows OS and the .Net framework.